Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 ### Stupid ideas

 Try to avoid stupid ideas.
 Most ideas that you will come up with are not worth to be implmented.
-Stupid ideas are attracted to the people with little knowledge about our world.
+Stupid ideas are attractive to the people with little knowledge about our world.
 This is why this section is tightly related to the previous one.
 Try to increase your vast knowledge.
 I really think that it's very important to find something that is really useful for the people.
 But in order to find something, you need to dig into the promlems that your potential clients encounter.

 ### Idea for the lifetime